inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 This is very much a tl;dr version of [the official installation instructions](manually.md) which you should review if you need additional help.

+**Critically, these upgrade instructions were designed and tested against IXP Manager v4.5.0.
+You need to upgrade to this version first and then [follow the v4 upgrade instructions from there](upgrading.md).**

 The code for IXP Manager is maintained on GitHub and the canonical repository is [inex/IXP-Manager](https://github.com/inex/IXP-Manager).

 Log into the server where you wish to install IXP Manager and move to the directory where you wish to install (we use `/srv/ixpmanager` here as an example and which will be referred to as `$IXPROOT` below).